jmfrank63/fullstack-nanodegree-tournament/README.md

 the purpose.
 I used the .format method only with the connect function.
 This command does not accept sql thus no injection can take place.

+The separation of the create tables from the database is not optimal.
+I must admit this.
+But I would have to rewrite the way I created the database and I do not have written a testsuite.
+So I will risk breaking things and I am under heavy time pressure at the moment.
+4th of May is deadline for this project, but what is even more important I will have to finish P5 and P6 of the front end developer to finish my first nanodegree by 18th of May.
+So have my appologies for not fixing this.
+I did however take your recommondation on the list comprehension.
+As I mentioned: No testsuite so refacturing can break things.
+I want to say thank you for the hint with bleach.
+I will definitely use it on the next project.

+Cheers

+Johannes